awsdocs/amazon-cognito-developer-guide/doc_source/apple.md

 1. If you use Sign in with Apple with native iOS applications, enter the `BundleID` you obtained from developer\.apple\.com\.
 Or if you use Sign in with Apple with web or other applications, enter the service ID\.
 Then choose **Save Changes**\.

-## Sign in with Apple as a Provider in the Amazon Cognito Federated Identities CLI Examples<a name="sign-in-with-apple-cli-examples"></a>
+## Sign in with Apple as a provider in the Amazon Cognito federated identities CLI examples<a name="sign-in-with-apple-cli-examples"></a>

 This example creates an identity pool named `MyIdentityPool` with Sign in with Apple as an identity provider\.